ivyT26/FirstTime-LearnGit/README.md

 - git checkout -b branchName to create a new branch and move into the new branch
 - git checkout branchName to move into another exiting branch
 - note: before switching to another branch, commit the changes done so far in the current branch

+## **Step 4.2**: Checking differences between branches or files and statuses of branches or files

+Used git diff
+- git diff branch1..branch2 for comparing two different branches
+- git diff branch1 branch2 ./file for comparing two files from two different branches
+- git diff shows any uncommited changes since last commit

+Used git status to check current state of repo

+Used git log displays history of commits
+- use this website to learn more about how to filter the logs: https://www.atlassian.com/git/tutorials/git-log

 ## **Step 5.1**: Merging branches into master